Information and advice

 Council appointed the first Aboriginal and Torres Strait Islander Advisory Panel on 15 December 2008.
-Made of community and industry professionals, the panel's members are from Aboriginal and Torres Strait Islander backgrounds and live, work or study in the local area.
+Made of community and industry professionals, the panel's members are Aboriginal and Torres Strait Islander peoples who live, work or study in the local area.

 Each member brings a wealth of knowledge and skills to provide advice on matters of importance to Aboriginal and Torres Strait Islander communities.
-Members also review our Aboriginal and Torres Strait Islander protocols and make a positive contribution to our relationship with Aboriginal and Torres Strait Islander individuals, organisations and leaders.
+They provide advice to inform the policies of the City of Sydney and make a positive contribution to our relationship with Aboriginal and Torres Strait Islander individuals, organisations and leaders.

 The Aboriginal and Torres Strait Islander Advisory Panel meet at least 6 times a year.